Enteropathic arthritis

 This section has been translated automatically.

-MRI represents the gold standard for diagnosing sacroiliitis (Conigliaro 2016).
-This allows detailed characterization and also the extent of the disease to be visualized.
+• MRI: MRI is the gold standard for diagnosing sacroiliitis (Conigliaro 2016).
+It allows a detailed characterization and also the extent of the disease to be shown.

 Laboratory